 It is essentially low-moderate effort daily activities (unless you were sprinting for a bus!) like climbing the stairs, taking out the rubbish, and vacuuming the house.
 These activities do provide health and fitness benefits however the effects are at the lower end of the spectrum to 'traditional' exercise.

 Think of it like this: 'incidental exercise' is the effect of movement during the course of a day that adds up to a worthwhile calorie burn contribution by the end, but it should compliment and maximise traditional exercise methods not replace them.
 It should not be seen as exercise in itself (or recorded in your Exercise Diary).

 We always spend our time trying to do things in the most time efficient way, but by NOT being efficient you'll be burning more calories i.e. make separate trips up and down the stairs when tidying, don't pile it all at the bottom to be efficient with your efforts.
 You want to make your body move more and burn more calories.
 So park at the furthest end of the car park, don't take the escalator or lift and offer someone else a seat on the tube/bus/train and stand (as standing burns more calories than sitting!).

-Try getting off the bus a stop earlier, doing the school run on foot, use taking the bus/car an exception rather than the rule for journeys under 2 miles
+Try getting off the bus a stop earlier or doing the school run on foot.
+Make taking the bus/car the exception rather than the rule for journeys under 2 miles

 Interesting fact!
 If you were walking at a 2mph slow pace on the flat (i.e. taking the kids to school or getting off the bus a stop early) then you could burn 159 calories for the accumulative time of an hours walking.
-Add to that the strength benefit for your legs and improved circulation for your blood circulatory system and you can see it is well worth doing.
+Add to that the strength benefit for your legs and benefits to your cardiovascular system, and you can see it is well worth doing.

 Taking the stairs